cms-analysis/flashggFinalFit/Signal/README.md

 There are many different options for running the `signalFit` which can be added to the `--modeOpts` string.
 These are defined in `./scripts/signalFit`:

+ * `--doPlots`: plot interpolation of signal model, the various normalisation inputs and the shape pdf split into its individual components.
+ * `--nBins`: number of bins to use in fit.
+Default = 80.
  * `--useDiagonalProcForShape`: use the shape of the diagonal process in the category (requires running the `getDiagProc` mode first.
  * `--doEffAccFromJson`: extract the `(eff x acc)ij` values from the output of the `getEffAcc` script.
 If not selected then will use the default method for calculating `(eff x acc)ij` using the sum of weights and comparing to the total signal process `xs x BR`.
  * `--beamspotWidthMC X` and `--beamspotWidthData Y`: change the beamspot width values for MC and data [cm] for when reweighting the MC to match the data beamspot distribution.
 You can skip this reweighting using the option `--skipBeamspotReweigh'.